natwonglakhon/main/_pages/about.md

 Mention something about quantum physics?
 ======
 Well, when it comes to quantum physics, people tend to think about something like sci-fi thing which they probably got from some movies.
-From my point of (theorist) view, quantum physics is overwhelming by mathematics.
+From my point of (theorist) view, quantum physics is overwhelmed by mathematics.
 We just explore the [Hilbert Space](https://en.wikipedia.org/wiki/Hilbert_space).
 LOL.
 In terms of my previous work (undergrad), it is something like a classical statistics applying to quantum experiments.
 I proposed a new "map" in order to estimate the quantum trajectory which is more "accurate" than other existing maps (the paper still in preparation).

 Apart from physics?
 ------